-Causal Fairness.
-We make a step forward in meeting these needs by designing a static analysis framework for certifying causal fairness [Galhotra et al. 2017] of feed-forward neural networks used for classification tasks.
-Specifically, given a choice (e.g., driven by a causal model) of input features that are considered (directly or indirectly) sensitive to bias, a neural network is causally fair if the output classification is not affected by different values of the chosen features.
-Note that, unlike local robustness of neural networks, causal fairness is a global property, which is evaluated with respect to all inputs, instead of only those within a particular distance metric.
+Dependency Fairness.
+Our static analysis framework is designed for certifying dependency fairness [Galhotra et al. 2017]1 of feed-forward neural networks used for classification tasks.
+Specifically, given a choice (e.g., driven by a causal model [Pearl 2009] or a correlation analysis) of input features that are considered (directly or indirectly) sensitive to bias, a neural network is fair if the output classification is not affected by different values of the chosen features.
+We chose this definition over other fairness notions because it does not require an oracle and it is specifically designed to be testable and, thus, also amenable to static analysis.
+It is also a stronger notion than group-based fairness notions (see Section 12 for a more in-depth comparison).